-No drug or medication shall be administered to any child without specific instructions from the child's parent, a physician, or other authorized health professional.
-No drug or medication shall be administered after its expiration date.
-No drug or medication shall be administered for non-medical reasons, such as to induce sleep.
+No drug or medication shall be administered to any child without a permission to administer medication form is completed and signed by the parent, a physician order which matches the medication permission form is obtained from the child's physician, or other authorized health professional.
+No drug or medication will be administered after its expiration date.
+No drug or medication will be administered for non-medical reasons, such as to induce sleep.

-Prescribed medicine shall be in its original container bearing the pharmacist's label which lists the child's name, date the prescription was filled, the physician's name, the name of the medicine or the prescription number and directions for dosage.
-All medication administered to a child shall be documented on a Medication Log and signed by the staff person administering the medication.
+Prescribed medicine will be in its original container bearing the pharmacist's label which lists the child's name, date the prescription was filled, the physician's name, the name of the medicine or the prescription number and directions for dosage.
+All medication administered to a child will be documented on a Medication Log and signed by the staff person administering the medication.
 Any medication remaining after the course of treatment shall be returned to the child's parent or discarded.